 Spousal isolation concordance.
 Spousal isolation concordance was based on dichotomized social isolation status (isolated/not isolated).
 Four categories were coded based on whether neither spouse was isolated, only the husband was isolated, only the wife was isolated, or both spouses were isolated.

 Mortality.
-Cause of death is known for more than 99% of all deaths.
+Cause of death has been for more than 99% of all deaths.
 From 1982 through 1988, personal inquiries were made to determine participants’ vital status and place/date of deaths, if applicable, and death certificates subsequently were obtained for verification.
 After 1988, information from the National Death Index was used to identify deaths through December 2016, as well as deaths among the 21,704 participants lacking follow up between 1982 and 1988.
-Follow-up time was the amount of time from completion of the baseline questionnaire to the date of death, age 90 years for men or 95 years for women, or December 31, 2016 (whichever came first).
+Follow-up time was the period of time from completion of the baseline questionnaire to the date of death, age 90 years for men or 95 years for women, or December 31, 2016 (whichever came first).

 Individual characteristics.
 Individual characteristics were sex, age, race/ethnicity, education level, baseline smoking status (never smoker, current smoker, former smoker, ever pipe/cigar smoker), history of diabetes mellitus (yes/no), and baseline body mass index (BMI).
 BMI was calculated from self-reported height and weight (weight (kg) divided by squared height (m2), and categorized according to standard BMI categories (CITE) (normal/healthy weight, underweight, overweight, obese, missing).